Buzz Lightyear of Star Command

-Buzz Lightyear of Star Command is an American animated science fiction comedy television series produced by Walt Disney Television Animation and Pixar Animation Studios.
-It is a spin-off of Pixar's Toy Story franchise.
-The series was preceded by the direct-to-video film Buzz Lightyear of Star Command: The Adventure Begins, and aired on ABC and UPN from October 2, 2000, to January 13, 2001.
+Buzz Lightyear of Star Command is an American animated science fiction comedy television series produced by Walt Disney Television Animation.
+It is a spin-off of Pixar's Toy Story franchise, and aired on ABC and UPN from October 2, 2000, to January 13, 2001.
 While the series is 2D animated, Pixar animated the CGI opening title sequence.

 Developed by Bob Schooley and Mark McCorkle, the series follows the adventures of Space Ranger Buzz Lightyear.
 The character first appeared as an action figure, voiced by Tim Allen, in the 1995 film Toy Story.
 Patrick Warburton voices the character in the television series.
+The series was preceded by the direct-to-video film Buzz Lightyear of Star Command: The Adventure Begins, which later aired as three separate episodes of the series.
 A video game based on the series was released in 2000.

 Premise

-Buzz Lightyear of Star Command is set in a Star Wars-style setting.
+Buzz Lightyear of Star Command is set in a Star Wars–style setting.
 Capital Planet is the forefront of the Galactic Alliance, a peaceful union of various planets, home to various alien species that coexist in harmony.
 Star Command is a peacekeeping organization consisting of Space Rangers, who investigate threats to galactic peace.
-The primary enemy of Star Command is Emperor Zurg, an intergalactic crime boss and warlord that rules Planet Z, with an empire of heavily armed robots and slave races forced to work in opposition to the Galactic Alliance.
+The primary enemy of Star Command is Emperor Zurg, an intergalactic crime boss and warlord who rules Planet Z, with an empire of heavily armed robots and slave races forced to work in opposition to the Galactic Alliance.

 The series follows Buzz Lightyear, an experienced and famous Space Ranger who takes a crew of rookies under his wing as he investigates criminal activity across the galaxy and attempts to thwart Zurg's evil plots to overthrow the universe.